-Giovanni graduated from SPICED in July, 2017, and now works as a Full Stack Web Developer in Hamburg, Germany.
+Giovanni graduated from Spiced in July, 2017, and upon graduation moved to Hamburg to take a job as a Full Stack Web Developer.
+In 2020, he decided to move his family back to Berlin, where he continues his career.
 Here he tells us all about his journey, and why he decided to learn to code in the first place.

 I grew up in Italy in the late 80s in a town called Tieste.
 I was a curious kid, always wanting to know how things worked.
 I used to ask my dad about the washing machine, engines… whatever was lying about that I could tinker with.

 Why did you want to change. your career?

 When I met my wife we spent the first 5 years of our relationship having to travel between two countries to see each other.
 It was exhausting.
 At some point I realised that in order to make our relationship work I would need to compromise on certain things that I expected from life, and that turned out to be my career.

 So I moved closer to my wife in Croatia and settled for a job at a real estate company that I knew didn’t suit me.
 I learnt a lot, but as time passed it became clear to me that this wasn’t a long-term solution – it wasn’t at all what I wanted to do, and I started to get a little frustrated.
 The feeling grew and grew, and reached its peak when I found out I was going to be a father.

 I didn’t want to come home grumpy every day from work and have that affect my son.
 I wanted not just to provide for him, but to be a positive force when I came home, and so it was time for some serious soul searching.